Small Business Interview: Lorra Brown, LBE Consulting

 3. Changing their lives.

-The program allows you to learn more about important and often overlooked segments of business.
+The program allows you to learn more about important and often overlooked segments of a business.
 We will coach business owners on several subjects and focus on 3 main components: sales, operations, and finances.

 Please share a fun fact about yourself